Greenwich Theatre: Next managers

 Parry was soon involved in building further theatres in London.
 By September 1866, William Sydney (who also managed theatres in Richmond, Norwich & Stockton) had become the lessee and manager, and Herbert Masson his musicaldirector.
 W. J. Hurlstone, who had been acting manager for Parry, was re-engaged in the same role.

 By 1867 the lessee was a Mr Mowbray, and the manager Fanny Hazlewood.
 Her agent was Henry Jameson Turner whose agency had at one time acted for Parry.
 At the end of Hazlewood's short tenure before she went to America there were serious issues of non-payment of rent and wages.

 Swanborough family

-The Swanborough family, who managed the Royal Strand Theatre from 1858 to 1883, popular for its burlesque, were the next lessees of the Greenwich Theatre.
-On 11 April 1868, the theatre opened for the season under the new management of the Welsh actress Eleanor Bufton (wife of Arthur Swanborough).
+The Swanborough family, who managed the Royal Strand Theatre from 1858 to 1883, were the next lessees of the Greenwich Theatre.
+On 11 April 1868, the theatre, popular for its burlesque, opened for the season under the new management of the Welsh actress Eleanor Bufton (wife of Arthur Swanborough).
 The house had been entirely renovated and redecorated.

 Eleanor Bufton recited a poem in typical burlesque style, written for her opening night, that recalled the days of Richardson's travelling theatre at the Greenwich Fair and included the lines: